JavaScript Security Best Practices

 Stored XSS

-Stored XSS occurs when the malicious script is permanently stored on the target server.
-This can happen when user input (e.g., a comment, forum post, or search term) is not properly sanitized and is stored in a database or other persistent storage.
+Stored XSS happens when the malicious script gets permanently lodged into the target server.
+For example, when user input is not sanitized enough, it can be stored in a database or other persistent storage (say, a comment, forum post, or a search term).
 When another user accesses this data, the malicious script is executed.

 Reflected XSS